GynoPyno/SPAGHETTI-COMMANDER/M27AI/README.md

 # M27AI
-A mimimal AI implementation for the game Supreme Commander: Forged Alliance.
-MicroAI was used as a base, with adjustments made ontop of this by maudlin27.
+Refer to https://forum.faforever.com/topic/2373/ai-development-guide-and-m27ai-v1-devlog for a link to the devlog used for creation of this AI.
+Adaptive AI for Forged Alliance Forever.